tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 remembered all about those barbed wires fastened to it.
 Although they were covered with snow she knew just about where they lay, and just before she reached them she stopped plunging down into the snow.
-Reddy Fox knew about those wires; too, but she was so excited that she forgot all about them.
+Reddy Fox knew about those wires too, but he was so excited that he forgot all about them.

 "Stop!" cried old Granny Fox sharply.

-But Reddy Fox didn't hear, or if she heard she didn't heed. her sharp ears could hear Dani Meadow Mouse running almost underneath him.
+But Reddy Fox didn't hear, or if he heard he didn't heed.
+His sharp ears could hear Dani Meadow Mouse running almost underneath him.
-Granny Fox could stop if she wanted to, but she was going to have Dani Meadow Mouse for her breakfast!
-Down into the snow she plunged as hard as ever she could.
+Granny Fox could stop if she wanted to, but he was going to have Dani Meadow Mouse for his breakfast!
+Down into the snow he plunged as hard as ever he could.

 "Oh!
 Oh!
 Wow!
 Wow!
 Oh, dear!
 Oh, dear!"

 That wasn't the voice of Dani Meadow Mouse.
 Oh, my, no!
 It was the voice of Reddy Fox.
-Yes, sir, it was the voice of Reddy Fox. she had landed with one of her black paws right on one of those sharp wire barbs, and it did hurt dreadfully.
+Yes, sir, it was the voice of Reddy Fox.
+He had landed with one of his black paws right on one of those sharp wire barbs, and it did hurt dreadfully.

 "I never did know a young Fox who could get into as much trouble as